komali2/blog/content/posts/calibre-automerge/index.md

         self.gui.library_view.horizontalScrollBar().setValue(hpos)
 {{< / highlight >}}

-Jumping to the if/elifs, I know I don't want to safe_merge, or merge_only_formats, I want a full merge where the duplicates are deleted after, so I look at the `else` block.
+Jumping to the `if/elifs` , I know I don't want to `safe_merge`, or `merge_only_formats`, I want a full merge where the duplicates are deleted after, so I look at the `else` block.
 The first line (after the template string I got rid of) is the first action I want to be taking with my merge: `add_formats`.
 That is, if I have multiple books selected, some with formats of MOBI and other in EPUB, the MOBI and EPUB will be stuck onto the merged, final book.
 So, looks like it takes at least one book ID, the `dest_id`, which by the naming conventions and menu paradigms I've been seeing I take to mean the "first selected book" mentioned in the context menu when trying to merge.
 But what about the other book IDs?
 They're taken as `self.formats_for_books(rows)`.
 Rows?!
 Here is where I confirmed that yup, looks like in Calibre-world, the way to get things done is accessing UI state from the code.
-The `rows` means whatever `rows` are in a selected state in the UI.
+The `rows` bit means whatever `rows` are in a selected state in the UI.
 Why that book data isn't stored as some sort of state cache is beyond me.
 Also weird, the next two actions, `merge_metadata` and `delete_books_after_merge` take `src_ids` directly, which, looking above, comes from `dest_id, src_ids = self.books_to_merge(rows)`.
-Not sure why `formats_for_books` can't take boo IDs directly, but oh well, it doesn't matter for now.
+Not sure why `formats_for_books` can't take book IDs directly, but oh well, it doesn't matter for now.
 I have what I need: I don't need to pass book IDs to `merge_books` after all, I instead need to select rows from the duplicate finder plugin, and then invoke calibre's `merge_books`.
 Seems SUPER weird to need to trigger UI state to pass around data, but whatever.

 I need to select rows programmatically somehow, so that when I invoke the `merge_books` function, said books are merged.
 I have no idea how to do this, but I guess that it's done elsewhere in the Calibre code, and I hope that I can access said code from within the plugin somehow.
 At the end of the `merge_books` function is a bit of code that seems to trigger selection state in the UI: